masoudsoroush/UMBC_Data601/Assignments/Assignment-01/README.md

 ## Conclusions
 Our study reaches the following conclusions:
 1. All the above 5 parameters are positively correlated with the Happiness Score.
-The existence of a postive correlation between the first 4 parameters (GDP per Capita, Health, Freedom, and Generosity) is in accordance with the intuition.
-However, the existence of a postive correlation between the Corruption level and the Happiness Score is counterintuitive.
+The existence of a postive correlation between the first 4 parameters (GDP per Capita, Health, Freedom, and Generosity) and the Happiness Score is in accordance with our intuition.
+However, the existence of a postive correlation between the corruption level and the Happiness Score is counterintuitive.
+The data suggests that overall there exists a higher level of corruption in happier countries!
+2. We found that among the above parameters, GDP per Capita is the most influential factor for a having higher Happiness Score.
+3. We found that among the above parameters, generosity is the least influential factor for a having higher Happiness Score.

 ## Limitations
 The facts we found in our study are subject to the following (and possibly more) limitations: